nicklutsko/nicklutsko.github.io/_posts/2018-10-30-Theories-for-the-Poleward-Shift-of-the-Mid-Latitude-Jets.md

 <p>A closely related question is what causes the tropical circulation to widen and contract in these scenarios $($see <a href="https://www.nature.com/articles/s41558-018-0246-2.pdf">here</a> for a recent review$)$.
 These two phenomena might be related, but I’m not going to get into that here, and only focus on the jet shifts.</p>

 <p>There are several different theories for why jets shift, but no consensus.
-To put these together I find it useful to use this schematic of the mid-latitude upper troposphere:
+To put these together I find it useful to use this schematic of dynamics of the mid-latitude upper troposphere:

 <img src="http://nicklutsko.github.io/notes/images/jet_schematic.png" alt="jet schematic" style="position:absolute; left:250px; width:450px;height:283px;" class="center">
 <br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br />

 This is the classic picture of a baroclinically unstable source region – the jet – where eddies are excited and then propagate away.
 The eddies break at lower and higher latitudes and flux momentum back into the jet.
-With this picture, jets could shift because of shifts of the source region or of the sink regions, which in turn affect the eddy momentum fluxes which drive the jet.</p>
+With this picture, jets could shift because of shifts of the source region or of the sink regions, which affect the eddy momentum fluxes that drive the jet.</p>

 <h3>Background: the zonal-mean structure of global warming</h3>